dukeofharen/armyknife/README.md

 For more information, see [dukeofharen.github.io/armyknife](https://dukeofharen.github.io/armyknife).

 # Backlog
-- Make tool cross platform, because it's written in .NET Core (only build for Windows for now).
+- Make tool cross platform, because it's written in .NET Core (only build for Windows and Ubuntu for now).
 - Add more tools.
 - Add plugin system.